 The Shader Class

 Although the code in the shader_support.js file from the previous project properly implements the required functionality, the variables and functions do not lend themselves well to behavior specialization and code reuse.
 For example, in the cases when different types of shaders are required, it can be challenging to modify the implementation while achieving behavior and code reuse.
-This section follows the object-oriented design principles and defines a SimpleShader class to abstract the behaviors and hide internal representations of shaders.
+This section follows the object-oriented design principles and defines a SimpleShader class to abstract the behaviors and hide the internal representations of shaders.
 Besides the ability to create multiple instances of the SimpleShader object the basic functionality remains largely unchanged.

+Note Module identifiers begin with lower case, for example, core, or vertexBuffer.
+Class names begin with upper case, for example, SimpleShader, or MyGame.

-Create a new source file in the src/engine folder and name the file simple_shader.js to implement the SimpleShader object.
+Create a new source file in the src/engine folder and name the file simple_shader.js to implement the SimpleShader class.

 Import both the core and vertex_buffer modules.